AccessAbility support services

 Auslan or signed English interpreters: Interpreters can be arranged in lectures and tutorials, as well as in some assessment contexts.

-Exam support: Whether it’s for a formal examination or an in-class test, you may be eligible for extra time, ergonomic furniture, accessible format exam papers, or other support.
+Exam support: Whether it’s for a formal examination, in-class test or online exam, you may be eligible for extra time, ergonomic furniture, accessible format exam papers, or other support.

 Lecture support: We can help you access lectures through: